Nokku-Organization/Sentinel-Terraform-Enterprise/README.md

   ### b)What is sentinel-policy:

-  ### c)How to write a policy:
+  ### c)HOW TO WRITE A SENTINEL-POLICY:

   Sentinel expects there to be a main rule.
 The value of this rule is the result of the entire policy.

   If the result of main is true, the policy passes.
 If the value is anything else (false or a non-boolean value), the policy fails.
 The exact meaning of what happens a policy passes or fails is dependent on the host system

-Sentinel policies are executed top-down
+  * Sentinel policies are executed top-down

-The example below is about the simplest practical example of Sentinel.
-It is reasonable to imagine this as a realistic policy.
+  The examples below is about the simplest practical example of Sentinel.
+It is reasonable to imagine this as a realistic policies.
 This shows that in most cases, Sentinel will be extremely simple:

+ ##### Example-1:
         value = 10
         main = value > 5
-or
+ ##### Example-2:
       main = rule { request.method is "GET" and request.headers contains "X-Key" }

+ #### Rules of Policy :
  Rules form the basis of a policy by representing behavior that is either passing or failing (true or false).
 Rules are a first class language construct in Sentinel.
 A policy can and should be broken down into rules to aid with readability, testability, and performance.

-An example usage of rules is shown below:
+ ##### An example usage of rules is shown below:
     is_sunny     = rule { weather is "sunny" }
     is_wednesday = rule { day is "wednesday" }
     main = rule { is_sunny and is_wednesday }